A birding experience in the region of Tadoussac

-If you’re passionate about birds and want to explore the region in a unique way this season, or if you’re an experienced ornithologist, this offer is for you! , Explore our beautiful region accompanied by a bilingual ornithology expert.
+If you’re passionate about birds and want to explore this region in a unique way this season, or if you’re an beginner birdwatcher, this offer is for you!

 Complete the form below to book your birding tour!